julian3bk/Sudoku_Solver/README.md

 1 to 9, but only once each.

-The principle of this solver is that if a number is required in a given box, column or row, and it is forbiden from all but one of the 9 cells in that group, then that value must go in that cell.
+The principle of this solver is that if a number is required in a given box, column or row, and it is forbiden from the 8 other cells in that group, then that value must go in that cell.

 ## Building
-If your pwd is Sudoku_Solver, entering `make` in the terminal will build the solve application and a driver.
-The driver can be exercised by `make testing`.
+If your pwd is Sudoku_Solver, entering `make` in the terminal will build the solve and guess applications and a driver.
+To build in debug mode enter `make DEBUG=TRUE`.
+In debug mode the driver is exercised automaticaly.
+It can also be exercised by `make testing DEBUG=TRUE`.

 ## Using the Program